+STATEMENT:

-STATEMENT: Harm reduction is a set of practical strategies aimed at reducing the negative consequences associated with drug use.
-Harm reduction incorporates a spectrum of strategies from safer use, to managed use, to abstinence to work to minimize the harmful effects of drug abuse.
-Drug use is a complex, multi-faceted phenomenon that encompasses a continuum of behaviors from severe abuse to total abstinence and some ways of using drugs are clearly safer than others.
-MHAI supports the non-judgmental provision of services and best practices to people who use drugs and the communities in which they live in order to assist them in reducing attendant harm.
+Harm reduction is a set of practical strategies aimed at reducing the negative consequences associated with behavioral misuse.
+Harm reduction incorporates a spectrum of strategies from safer use, to managed use, to abstinence to work to minimize the harmful effects of drug use, suicide, etc. Harm reduction is a fundamental strategy for many healthcare conditions and should be applied to mental illness, drug use/substance use disorders.
+Drug use itself is a complex, multifaceted phenomenon that encompasses a continuum of behaviors from severe abuse to total abstinence and some ways of using drugs are clearly safer than others.
+MHAI supports the nonjudgmental provision of services and best practices to people who misuse drugs in order to assist them in reducing attendant harm.
+Suicide and Overdose deaths have reached record numbers each of last two years, it is critical that harm reduction strategies are more broadly adopted and viewed as critical a part of the continuum of care.
+Death due to suicide and drug use is at all time high and harm reduction strategies are proven to save lives: the most basic tenant of harm reduction.
+Harm Reduction needs to be mentioned/listed with prevention, education, treatment, and recovery as a key part of our systems response to behavioral health disorders, suicide and the overdose crisis.

-MHAI supports access to naloxone by individuals, family members, first responders and community organizations to reduce overdose deaths from drug abuse.
-MHAI will also support needle exchange programs when such are designed to reduce the incidence of HEP C and HIV.
-MHAI recognizes that Harm Reduction is an important first step that may include the decriminalization of some controlled substances and paraphernalia must be followed with comprehensive treatment and recovery as opposed to languishing in the criminal justice system.
-Specifically, possession of small amounts of cannabis should not be a felony offense.
+Specifically, MHAI supports access to naloxone by individuals, family members, first responders and community organizations to reduce overdose deaths from drug abuse.
+MHAI will also supportsyringe service programs (SSP) when such are designed to reduce the incidence of HEP C and HIV and connect to treatment, as SSP participants are also 5x more likely to enter treatment.

+MHAI recognizes that Harm Reduction is an important first step that may includes the decriminalization of some controlled substances and paraphernalia, but must be followed with comprehensive treatment and recovery as opposed to languishing in the criminal justice system.
+Specifically, possession of small amounts of cannabis should not be a felony offense and similarly there is concern that the felony criminalization of paraphernalia may prevent the widespread adoption of many harm reduction strategies, as they may put law enforcement and prosecutors in a position of trying to support local approved healthcare programs (SSPs) while following law.